It is a nerve pressed on the spine and can cause various uncomfortable symptoms, including pain, weakness, and numbness.

 Types of Radiculopathy

 It occurs when a nerve is compressed in the neck or upper back.
 Symptoms associated with Cervical Radiculopathy include:

-- Pain in some extremities of the body such as: shoulders, neck, arms and back.
+- Pain in somebody’s extremities such as shoulders, neck, arms, and back.

 - Weakness in the back